kartikk221/hyper-express/README.md

 </div>

 ## Motivation
-HyperExpress aims to be a simple and perfomant HTTP & Websocket Server.
+HyperExpress aims to be a simple yet perfomant HTTP & Websocket Server.
+Combined with the power of uWebsockets.js, a Node.js binding of uSockets written in C++, HyperExpress allows developers to unlock higher throughput for their web applications with their existing hardware.
+This can allow many web applications to become much more performant on optimized data serving endpoints without having to scale hardware.

 Some of the prominent features implemented are:
 - Simplified HTTP API
 - Simplified Websocket API